sara-salah1/Oil_and_Gas_Well_Production_Prediction/README.md

 ## Model Training:

-- Train various regression models including XGBRegressor, RandomForestRegressor, Lasso, Ridge, GradientBoostingRegressor, and SVR with RBF Kernel.
+- Train various regression models including `XGBRegressor`, `RandomForestRegressor`, `Lasso`, `Ridge`, `GradientBoostingRegressor`, and `SVR` with RBF Kernel.
 - Evaluate models using R² score on training and test sets.

 ## Pipeline and Grid Search:

 - Implement pipelines for data preprocessing and modeling.
-- Use GridSearchCV for hyperparameter tuning.
+- Use `GridSearchCV` for hyperparameter tuning.

 ## Models Used
-- XGBRegressor: Used for predicting oil and gas production with GridSearchCV for hyperparameter tuning.
+- **XGBRegressor:** Used for predicting oil and gas production with `GridSearchCV` for hyperparameter tuning.
-- Random Forest Regressor: Used for predicting oil and gas production.
+- **Random Forest Regressor:** Used for predicting oil and gas production.
-- Lasso: Used for predicting oil and gas production with hyperparameter tuning for regularization strength.
+- **Lasso:** Used for predicting oil and gas production with hyperparameter tuning for regularization strength.
-- Ridge: Used for predicting oil and gas production with hyperparameter tuning for regularization strength.
+- **Ridge:** Used for predicting oil and gas production with hyperparameter tuning for regularization strength.
-- Gradient Boosting Regressor: Used for predicting oil and gas production.
+- **Gradient Boosting Regressor:** Used for predicting oil and gas production.
-- SVR with RBF Kernel: Planned for future inclusion.
+- **SVR with RBF Kernel:** Planned for future inclusion.